domluna/fish/README.md

 fish
 ----------------

+**WARNING: THIS IS DEPRECATED AND ONLY WORKS WITH V1 OF DIGITALOCEAN'S API.
+YOU MUST DOWNLOAD ONE OF THE RELEASES.
+MANUALLY BUILDING WILL NOT WORK.**

 fish is a Command Line Tool for interacting with DigitalOcean.

 In order to use fish you'll need your api key and client id.
 These